JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/tracing-neurons.md

 3. By default, the dialog box that pops up provides a template for naming the workspace.
 For this tutorial, however, click the "Manual override" button to name the workspace without using the template.
 You can use the default name "new workspace" or enter another name, perhaps "tutorial workspace".
 For this tutorial, leave "Assign neurons" unchecked.
 4. Click "OK"

+{{< imglink src="../images-tracing/workspace-naming-dialog.png" link="../images-tracing/workspace-naming-dialog.png" alt="naming a new workspace" >}}

 The system will work for a moment, then it will reload the images, this time loading the workspace instead of the sample.
 You will notice that at the top of the Horta Control Center, the name you gave the workspace will appear just above the sample name now.

-(screenshot of HCC with names)
+{{< imglink src="../images-tracing/new-workspace-hcc.png" link="../images-tracing/new-workspace-hcc.png" alt="new workspace in the Horta Control Center" >}}

 In the Data Explorer, this workspace will be located in your "Home" folder (the one with your username next to it in gold), within the "Workspaces" subfolder.
-You may need to click the refresh button (upper left corner, two arros in a circle) in the Data Explorer before it shows up.
+You may need to click the refresh button (upper left corner, two arrows in a circle) in the Data Explorer before it shows up.

 By default, you are the only person who can see, open, or edit the workspace, save Horta administrators.
 See the "Basic Operations" section for how to share data.